Ters06/PNGDrawer/docs/guide/defining-nodes.md

 ## Node Type: `icon`

-Used to draw an SVG or PNG icon.
+Used to place an SVG or PNG icon.

 -   **`icon_id`** (string, required): The ID of the icon to use, as defined in your `icons.json` mapping file.
 -   **`size`** (array of int, optional): An array `[width, height]` to resize the icon.
 If omitted, the icon's native size is used.